According to official government statistics issued in November of 2007, more than 1

 on a variety of agency, government and other sources.
 On August 1st, 2003, it was

-vehicles, garages and similar makeshift accommodations.
+vehicles, garages, abandoned buildings and other makeshift accommodations.
 According to the National Coalition for the Homeless,

-the bare minimum of entirely homeless individuals in the United States in 2006 is more
+the bare minimum of entirely homeless individuals in the United States in 2006 was more

-The actual number is likely 2-4 million or more, as many cities only count
+The actual number today in 2014 is likely over 5 million.
+Many cities only count

-the homeless who are actually in shelters on a given random date, thus reporting grossly
+the homeless who are in shelters on a given random date, thus reporting grossly

-motels and other weekly rental situations; when these and others who live in garages, motorhomes,
+motels and other weekly rental situations.
+Others "couch surf" from home to home and, when these and others who

-of Americans who do not have a permanent residence is likely well over 10
+of Americans without a permanent residence may number well over 10 million.

 According to the National Coalition for the Homeless, over 60 American cities have

-essentially made it criminal to be poor, introducing measures to make it illegal to beg or sleep
+essentially made it a crime to be poor, introducing measures to make it illegal to beg or sleep

 on the street, to sit in bus shelters for more than an hour, to stand on the corner soliciting